syncfusion-content/flutter-docs/Flutter/pdf-viewer/page-layout-mode.md

 ## Continuous page mode

-By default, the `continuous` page layout mode will be enabled and it allows to scroll the page continuously.
+By default, the `continuous` page layout mode will be enabled and the user can scroll the page vertical and horizontal direction.
 Refer to the following code to enable the `continuous` page layout mode in `SfPdfViewer`.

 {% tabs %}
 {% highlight Dart %}